uwspstar/FullStack/AWS-Certification/Quiz-Practice/readme.md

 ```
 ### Your application functions on an ASG behind an ALB.
 Users have to constantly log back in and you'd rather not enable stickiness on your ALB as you fear it will overload some servers.
 What should you do?
 ```
+RDS could work to store session data, but wouldn't provide as high of a performance as ElastiCache.

 Storing Session Data in ElastiCache is a common pattern to ensuring different instances can retrieve your user's state if needed
 ```